Complete the form below to get started.

 C3 has developed a methodical approach to securing your environment and positioning it for CMMC compliance.
-Building upon GCC High as well as select complementary services, we deliver the technologies required to enable the processes required by CMMC and align the practices required in higher levels of maturity.
+Building upon the Microsoft Cloud and GCC High, as well as select complementary services, C3 delivers the technologies necessary to enable the processes required by CMMC.
 This approach is modular, allowing our clients to pick the services they need to complete their compliance journey.
-We provide a practical strategy that allows you to implement at your pace, while maintaining capability and security each step of the way.
+We provide a practical strategy that allows you to implement services incrementally, at your pace, while maintaining capability and security each step of the way.

 Preparing for your CMMC audit requires a review of your cybersecurity posture and determining the level of investment required to become compliant.
 We can help you understand how CMMC works as well as what solutions you need to meet your targeted level of compliance.Book MY Cybersecurity review

 Just as contractors have dedicated staff and resources to prepare for ISO, CMMI, and DCMA audits, DoD contractors will need to have adequate technology support for CMMC.
 The DoD has suggested that businesses will need to dedicate significant staffing resources (greater than or equal to four information security specialists) to cybersecurity compliance and continuous improvement.
 Unfortunately, the overwhelming majority of government contractors under 1,000 employees do not have the teams in place to support this need or capability.
 And while some firms could build an internal team, many are choosing to partner with an external firm with the expertise to manage the environment and security process for them.